Sergey-eu/fe-challenge/README.md

 The project contains a folder **data** with available configurations and data.

-Unfortunately, frontend Unit test are not included into this progect.
+Frontend Unit test created via Cypress.